zkutasi/homelab/selfhost/clasp/README.md

     docker compose run -ti --rm clasp login --creds /root/email-events-client-secret.json --no-localhost
     ```

     Copy the URL into a browser, enable the things you would like your App to access, then when the Browser redirects you to some localhost URL, copy that URL back into the App, press enter, and you should be logged in.
-A file of `.clasprc.json` should be created to persist your credentials accross docker-compose sessions.
+A file of `.clasprc.json` should be created to persist your credentials across docker-compose sessions.

 5. Clone the GAS project of your liking